aathanor/ResearchSite/content/pri_complete_draft.md

 # The Immediacy of Recognition

 Genuine recognition often operates differently.
-When you see a friend's face across a crowded room, there is typically no experienced interval of processingâno conscious search through memory files, no effortful comparison operations, no step-by-step matching procedure.
+When you see a friend's face across a crowded room, there is typically no experienced interval of processingÃ¢ÂÂno conscious search through memory files, no effortful comparison operations, no step-by-step matching procedure.
 The recognition appears immediate and complete.[^2]

-This immediacy suggests something qualitatively different from algorithmic matching.
+[^7]This immediacy suggests something qualitatively different from algorithmic matching.
 Consider the phenomenological difference between:

 * Struggling to remember where you know someone from (effortful, temporal)
 * Instantly recognizing your childhood friend (immediate, effortless)